open-mmlab/mmdetection/docs/tutorials/finetune.md

 The users may also need to prepare the dataset and write the configs about dataset.
 MMDetection V2.0 already support VOC, WIDER FACE, COCO and Cityscapes Dataset.

 ## Modify training schedule
-The finetunings hyperparameters varies from the default schedule.
-It usually requires smaller learning and less training epochs
+The finetuning hyperparameters vary from the default schedule.
+It usually requires smaller learning rate and less training epochs

 ```python
 # optimizer